 Answer:Ruby gemstones occur in Tanzania as well as in neighboring Kenya.
 However, if you find "Serengeti rubies" offered for sale, be aware that they may not be from the famous Serengeti region.
 They also may not be rubies at all.

-Cape Rubies, River Rubies, and Serengeti Rubies: Beware Of Gems With Two Names
+Cape Rubies, River Rubies, and Serengeti Rubies: Beware of Gems With Two Names

 Many gems have been given two names to mislead the buyer.
 There are a few with the second name of "ruby."
 The most famous example of this was the "Cape Ruby."
 In the 1930s, many people paid a high price for rubies but found to their dismay they had bought pyrope garnets.
-In the 1950s, "River Rubies," said to be from the Congo River, turned out to be garnet stones, too.
+In the 1950s, "River Rubies," said to be from the Congo River, turned out to be garnets, too.

 Buyer beware.
 Do your homework before you buy that gem with more than one name!